 The weather gets milder.
 The sky gets higher.
 The many autumn flowers bloom beautifully while tree leaves start to turn vivid red and yellow.
 As Autumn is the season of harvesting, the food is also particularly delicious during Autumn.
 The Autumn landscape in Japan is, in fact, an artwork of Mother Nature.
 Thus, it comes as no surprise that many Japanese love Autumn best out of all seasons.

-In our upcoming box for October - The Autumn Box, you’ll find a wide range of ceramics and homewares, stationery items, and autumnal treats to enjoy the exquisite beauty of Japan’s nature in Autumn.
-Order before September 25 to get an autumn gift from Japan for yourself!
+In the Autumn Box, there is a wide range of ceramics and homeware, stationery items, and autumnal treats for subscribers to enjoy the exquisite beauty of Japan’s nature in Autumn.

 Otsukimi or Harvest Moon Festival is a major festival celebrated across Japan on September 15.
 Otsukimi, literally meaning “moon-viewing”, is an occasion when people gather together to appreciate the moon which is believed to be the brightest and the most beautiful in this time of the year.